-At best, these exchanges are likely to be awkward; at worst, we’re talking open warfare.
-But having a strategic plan can help keep things civil.
+At best, custody exchanges are likely to be awkward; at worst, we’re talking open warfare.

-While it may not be ideal for either you or your ex, there are ways to handle the tense, unfriendly moments when you’re forced to confront a part of your past you’d rather not revisit.
-This is important not only for your own stress level and state of mind but for that of you children as well.
-Even if they’re divorced, no child wants to watch his or her parents fight.
+While it may not be ideal for either you or your ex, there are ways to handle the tense, unfriendly moments when you’re face-to-face with a part of your past you’d rather not revisit.

-With that in mind, here are a few tips and strategies to make custody exchanges go as smoothly as they can, or at least a fast as humanly possible.
+With that in mind, here are a few tips and strategies to make custody exchanges go as smoothly as possible.
+Or at least as fast as humanly possible.

 1) Make Sure Everything Is Packed And Ready To Go

-Before your ex arrives to pick up the kids for custody exchanges, make sure that everything they need for the night, or weekend, or vacation, is packed up and prepared for departure.
+Before your ex arrives to pick up the kids for custody exchanges, make sure they have everything they need.
+For the night, or weekend, or vacation, pack up everything and prepare for departure.

 - Are they on regular meds?